felipesflisboa/AdditiveSceneLoader/README.md

 For each scene group, do this:

 1. One should be the group main scene.
-On this scene, put a root node with MainAdditiveSceneLoader.
-This root node should have all other scenes names from group at groupSceneNameArray property.
+On this scene, put a root node with MainSceneGroupLoader.
+This root node should have all other scenes names from group at sceneNameArray property.

-2. On every other scene, put a root node with AdditiveSceneLoader with group main scene name at groupMainSceneName.
+2. On every other scene, put a root node with SceneGroupLoader with group main scene name at groupMainSceneName.

 3. Besides widgets, all canvas from group can't contain other components because they will be destroyed when the load starts.